The effectiveness of any Retrieval-Augmented Generation (RAG) system depends on the precision of its retriever component.

 To understand how we calculated the score, see our relevance methodology.

-• The “relevance trap”: An interesting finding is that some models are good at finding semantically related documents but not necessarily the correct ones.
+- The “relevance trap”: An interesting finding is that some models are good at finding semantically related documents, but not necessarily the correct ones.
 For example, OpenAI’s text-embedding-3-small achieved a respectable relevance score (48.6%) but had one of the lowest accuracy scores (39.2%).
-This indicates it identifies the general information area but struggles with pinpointing specific answers.
+This indicates that it identifies the general information area but struggles to pinpoint specific answers.

 A high relevance score is a necessary but not sufficient condition for a top-tier retriever.
 The best models excel at both understanding the topic broadly and identifying the correct answer with high precision.

-Embedding models price calculator
+Embedding models pricing calculator

 To help you translate our findings into a practical budget for your own project, use the interactive calculator below to estimate embedding costs based on the number of tokens in your dataset.